Floppy disk: High-capacity disks

 LS, for LASER-servo, uses a LED to generate light that allows the drive to align its heads on high capacity FD media, initially at 120 MB and subsequently at 240 MB.
-The drive read and write 3½-inch 1,440 KB floppy disks, and some versions of the drive can write 32 MB onto a 3½-inch 1,440 kB disk albeit not to reliably.
+The drive read and write 3½-inch 1,440 KB floppy disks, and some versions of the drive can write 32 MB onto a 3½-inch 1,440 kB disk albeit not too reliably.
 It was offered in a variety of interfaces including PATA.